jangrudo/ai-apocalypse/creativity.md

 single professional composer, when limited to this particular genre.

 Folk songs’ analogies in modern computerized world are internet memes.
 They are simple images or pieces of text which do it just right.
-They appear by accident, exist in many different variations at once, and get polished to perfection by numerous anonymous users.
+They capture our emotions better than we ourselves would be able to.
+Memes appear by accident, exist in many different variations at once, and get polished to perfection by numerous anonymous users.
+Memes have their own narrow niche, but in this niche they are able to do the job better than a symphony by Beethoven.
 Another example of things which are anonymous, exist in multiple versions and are polished to perfection, are various “tips and tricks” of our everyday life.
 Like cooking recipes and methods for cleaning the house.
+Such methods are simple and numerous enough, so that their original “authors” are easily forgotten.

 I would argue that this also extends to scientific theories.
 A single mathematical theorem may have a name attached to it, but there would usually be many ways or styles of proving it, and some of them become more popular in certain geographical regions or over time.
 The way we formulate scientific principles today is often very different from the language used by their original authors.
+This happens because different textbooks would use slightly different formulations, and some of them are simply slightly better than the others.
 I would argue that scientific theories evolve, to suit the needs of their changing applications.
 That they don’t have a single “canonical” representation, and that many anonymous authors add their invaluable and easily forgotten bits.
 Scientific theories are remarkably complex.
-But they are also useful, and this practicality justifies the effort of keeping many slightly different versions at the same time.
+But they are also useful, and this practicality justifies the effort of keeping many slightly different versions of them at once.
+Scientific theories compete with each other, they are not created by careful planning.

-A single common word which unites folk songs with scientific theories (as well as with the symphonies by Beethoven) is “culture”.
+A single common word which unites folk songs with scientific theories (and also with the symphonies by Beethoven) is “culture”.
 It’s not unique to humans.
 Some bird species are known to have song patterns which are learned from other birds, rather than being encoded in their DNA.
-These patterns would tend to be different in different geographical locations, and if a nestling is raised in an unfamiliar area, it would inherit the habits of local birds, rather than those of its biological parents.
+These patterns would tend to be different in different geographical locations, and if we moved a nestling to a foreign family, it would inherit the habits of local birds, rather than those of its biological parents.

 If we were to draw a picture for the history of a folk song (or a bird song, for that matter), it would resemble a tree.
 Its nodes would be different versions of the song, and